Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$

 Fig.~\ref{figFM}(a)-(e) show typical examples of the FM tBMBT Moir\'e band structures, where the Chern number of the $j$-th conduction (valence) band is denoted by $C_{Cj}$ ($C_{Vj}$), and the parameters are given in the caption.
 The charge neutrality point (CNP) is set as zero.
 In general, the Chern numbers of the lowest several bands are tunable up to $\pm3$.
 However, most bands except for the first conduction and valence bands have no indirect gaps among each other.
 Therefore, the system is metallic with nonzero Fermi surface Berry phases at high fillings.

 Here we mainly focus on the first conduction and valence bands of the FM phase.
 In the parameter space of $\theta$, $U_d$ and $\gamma_f$, they undergo multiple Chern number topological phase transitions via gap closings at high symmetry points.
 Fig.~\ref{figFM}(f) shows the Chern number phase diagram of the first conduction and valence bands ($C_{C1},C_{V1}$) with respect to $\theta$ and $\gamma_f$ at fixed $U_d=40$~meV.
-The gap between the the first conduction and valence bands closes at $\Gamma_m$ point around $\gamma_f=1.24$ for a wide range of $\theta$, which leads to an exchange of Chern number $1$ between these two bands.
-Accordingly, the FM tBMBT at the CNP is a QAH insulator with Chern number $-1$ when $\gamma_f>1.24$, and the first valence band carries Chern number $C_{V1}=-1$.
-Compared to the untwisted FM bilayer MnBi$_2$Te$_4$, the FM tBMBT enters the QAH phase at a smaller FM strength $\gamma_f$.
-This suggests that twisting helps achieve the QAH effect in bilayer MnBi$_2$Te$_4$.
+The gap between the the first conduction and valence bands closes at $\Gamma_m$ point around $\gamma_f=0.93$ for a wide range of $\theta$, which leads to an exchange of Chern number $1$ between these two bands.
+Accordingly, the FM tBMBT at the CNP is a QAH insulator with Chern number $-1$ when $\gamma_f>0.93$, and the first valence band carries Chern number $C_{V1}=-1$.
+Therefore, the FM tBMBT enters the QAH phase at a smaller FM strength $\gamma_f$ than the untwisted FM bilayer MnBi$_2$Te$_4$, which suggests that twisting helps achieve the QAH effect in bilayer MnBi$_2$Te$_4$.
 In addition, the first conduction band undergoes a gap closing with the second conduction band at $K_M$ and $K_M'$ points at angle $\theta\approx 1.2^\circ$ as shown in Fig.~\ref{figFM}(f), where its Chern number changes from $0$ to $2$.

 Fig.~\ref{figFM}(g) shows the phase diagram with respect to $U_d$ and $\gamma_f$ at fixed angle $\theta=1^\circ$.
 As one can see, adding a staggered layer potential $U_d$ also helps achieve the QAH effect of Chern number $-1$ at the CNP, and accordingly $C_{V1}=-1$.
 Besides, the Chern number of the first conduction band changes by $3$ at $U_d\approx 10$~meV, which is induced by the gap closing between the first and second conduction bands at three $M_m$ points.